-(Pocket-lint) - Welcome to the new world of widgets in iOS 14.
+(Pocket-lint) - Welcome to the new world of widgets on your iPhone and iPad, introduced in iOS 14 and iPadOS 14.

-Apple's inclusion of widgets in this version of iOS is interesting, it must be said.
+Apple's inclusion of widgets is interesting, it must be said.
 Previously it has shown zero inclination to mess with the standard home screen layout in iOS, preferring to leave customisation to the likes of Android and Windows Phone.

 But iOS 14 changes all that.
-Not only do we have widgets, which we're covering here, but there is also a new App Library which works like the app drawer in Android.
+Not only do we have widgets, which we're covering here, but there is also a new App Library that works like the app drawer in Android.

 Put simply, it enables you to hide some of your home screen pages (apart from the most important ones) and browse your apps by category (or search for them, which you could already).